70th Venice Film Festival day seven: L’Intrepido and A Promise

-L’Intrepido is the story of an unemployed man (Antonio Albanese) whose job is replacing workers who duck their occupation – the widest possible variety are seen here, from laundering to delivering pizza, from sewing to cleaning stadiums.
+L’Intrepido is the story of an unemployed man (Antonio Albanese) whose job is to replace workers who skive from their jobs – the widest possible variety are seen here, from laundering to delivering pizza, from sewing to cleaning stadiums.

-His wife has abandoned him for a richer man, his son is a divine saxophonist who suffers from panic attacks before going on stage with his band.
-The encounter with a depressed girl, Lucia, gives a new meaning to his life but then something happens…
+His wife has abandoned him for a richer man and his son is a divine saxophonist who suffers from panic attacks before going on stage with his band.
+An encounter with a depressed girl, Lucia, gives a new meaning to his life, but then something happens…

-Albanese is the only reason why this picture is worth watching, he consistently delivers truthful and heartfelt interpretations.
-Once the fun of the first ten minutes of seeing him do lots of different jobs is over, the flatness of the script and poor performances of his co-stars overcome.
+Albanese is the only reason why this picture is worth watching; he consistently delivers truthful and heartfelt interpretations.
+Once the fun of the first ten minutes of seeing him do lots of different jobs is over, the flatness of the script and poor performances of his co-stars overcome the feature.

 A Promise by Patrice Leconte

-A Promise is the adaptation of Sefan Zweig’s novel Journey into the Past (Widerstand der Wirklichkeit).
-The picture tells a complicated love story that faces the challenge of time and distance separation in the Germany of the early 20th century.
+A Promise is an adaptation of Sefan Zweig’s novel Journey into the Past (Widerstand der Wirklichkeit).
+The picture tells a complicated love story that tackles the challenge of long-term, long-distance separation in early 20th-century Germany.

 As time passes Friedrich falls passionately in love with Lotte but does not dare reveal his feelings.
 A romantic intrigue develops in this stifling bourgeois home, all looks and silences, without a single word or gesture of love.

 French director Patrice Leconte adapted the story and for the first time makes a movie in English.
-A Promise is a classic romance enriched by modern camera movements – Leconte is the camera operator himself, one of very few directors to do so.
+A Promise is a classic romance enriched by modern camera movements – Leconte is the camera operator himself, one of very few directors to take on this role.
 With his oblique approach to direction, he gives a contemporary interpretation to very classic characters.

-Even though the script tends to be dull at times, and uneventful, the strong acting and direction make it worth watching it till the end.
+Even though the script is dull and uneventful at times, the strong acting and direction make the film worth watching till the end.